MetaDJ/solana_sentinment_analysis/README.md

 * Jamel Harvey

 ## Project Description
-The daily sentiment of Solana will be used to predict the future price action of Solana.
+A look into various machine learning models, using natural language processing and classification to predict price action.

 ## Research Questions to Answer
 * What is the historical daily sentiment of Solana?
 * What is the historical daily closing price for Solana?
 * How can daily sentinment be used to predict the price action of Solana?

-## Datasets to be Used
+## Datasets Used
-* Articles pulled from News API
+* Articles pulled from Crypto News API
-* Closing prices pulled from Google Finance
+* Closing prices pulled from CoinGecco

+## Models Used
+* Balanced Random Forrest Classifier
+* Easy Ensemble Classidescentfier
+* Stochastic Gradient

 ## Breakdown of Tasks
-* Use News API to gather data for Articles related to Solona
+* Use the news API to gather data for articles related to Solona dating back from April 2021
-* Perform a sentinment analysis for the 90 day period and create a dataframe
+* Perform a sentinment analysis and set parameters for a binary score to classify positive and negative sentinment
-* Create a dataframe of daily closing prices for the 90 day period
 * Concatenate all data into a single dateframe
-* Select a model to train the data
-* Test the model
+* Train the data and test each model
 * Evaluate the results